Three Crowns: In Scottish armory

 The coat of arms of the chief of Clan Grant displays the three gold crowns on a red background (gules, three ancient crowns or).
 Earlier it is recorded to have been three gold crowns on a blue background (azure, three crowns or).
 The Grant arms formed the basis of the arms of the burgh of Grantown-on-Spey, which was founded on the clan's land in 1765.

 The coat of arms of the chief of Clan Arthur (or Clan MacArthur) uses the three gold crowns on blue (azure, three antique crowns or).

 In Spanish armory

 The three gold crowns on blue design appears on the coat of arms of the Spanish city of Burriana in the Valencian Community, but, like Coutts & Co, is arranged one over two instead of two over one.
 The crowns here refer to the fact that in 1901, the Queen Regent of Spain, Maria Christina of Austria, gave the town the title of city, and was crowned three times.

+The Coat of arms of Lima, capital of the Spanish Viceroyalty of Peru, features three crowns.
+It was granted to the city in 1537 by Charles V, Holy Roman Emperor and king of the Hispanic Monarchy (as Charles I).